-- Staying home (and reporting) if you develop any symptom(s) consistent with COVID-19.
+- Stay home if you develop any symptom(s) consistent with COVID-19.

-- Familiarize yourself with these guidelines for self-reporting if you test positive, or are identified as a close contact of someone who has tested positive for COVID-19.
+- Familiarize yourself with these guidelines if you test positive, or are identified as a close contact of someone who has tested positive for COVID-19.

 Main campus meeting and event guidance